Firms To Watch: Land use/zoning

 Principaux dossiers

 • Representing Sentinel Peak Resources in the redevelopment of the largest urban oil field in the United States.
-The project involves the transformation of an approximately 1,200-acre oil field into a sustainable mixed-use community, with entitlements to allow for up to 7,000 residential units and accessible open space.
+The project involves the transformation of an approximately 1,200 acres oil field into a sustainable and resilient mixed-use community, with entitlements including a specific plan to allow for up to 8,000 residential units and significant publicly accessible open space.

 Paul Hastings LLP